openefsa/foodex2-sca-frontend/README.md

 ### code-component
-This component is updated every time the user interacts with the *"baseterms-component"* and *"facets-component* and allows to obtain the FoodEx2 code generated.
+This component is updated every time the user interacts with the *"baseterm-component"* and *"facets-component* and allows to obtain the FoodEx2 code generated.

 #### Input Data
 * Selected Baseterm {Term}: term object populated with the properties of the chosen base term.